limeboy/ruby-hl7/NOTES.md

 ## Overview

-Version 1.0.3 of the ruby-hl7 gem removes some sample messages.
+Version 1.0.3.2 of the ruby-hl7 gem.

 ## Release Date

-January 25, 2011
+February 27, 2014

 ## In this release

-* Sample messages from Cerner were removed.
-* Some gem dependencies were updated.
+Support formatting for elements with 'origin' value Extended list of segments

 ### Bug fixes